 Charleston is also full of Southern charm, along with great beaches, abundant restaurants, and historic sites like Fort Sumpter and the oldest unrestored plantation house in America.
-The Silver Meteor Amtrak train will take you there, with an arrival around 9 p.m. (four hours from Jacksonville).
+The Palmetto Amtrak train will take you there, with an arrival around 9 p.m. (four hours from Jacksonville).
 Plan to get a taxi, Lyft or Uber ride to your destination or to the nearby airport to rent a car after you arrive.
 Tip: If you plan your trip in late spring, you can attend the famous Spoleto Festival USA.

 Raleigh, North Carolina